Installation

 Patch boot.img manually

-For some devices, the boot.img format is not so common, such as not lz4
+For some devices, the boot.img format isn't as common as lz4

 , gz

-; the most typical example is a Pixel, it's boot.img format is lz4_legacy
+.
+A typical example is the Pixel, where the boot.img is compressed in the lz4_legacy

-compression; currently, if you directly flash the boot.img provided by KernelSU, the device may not be able to boot; as an alternative, and you can manually patch the boot.img to achieve this.
+.
+Currently, if you directly flash the boot.img provided by KernelSU, the device may not be able to boot.
+In this case, you can manually patch the boot.img to achieve this.

 It's always recommended to use magiskboot